The Safest and Most Dangerous Places in Rock Spring, NC: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Rock Spring is $438 per year, which is $27 less than the national average and $100 less than North Carolina's state average.
-Below we compare cities similar to Rock Spring:
+The overall cost of crime per resident in Rock Spring is $438 per year, which is $27 less than the national average and $100 less than North Carolina's state average.
+The comparison below uses cities similar to Rock Spring:

 • In Enfield, NC, crime costs $1,641 per person, which is $1,204 more than in Rock Spring.